 - Summary and conclusions, which highlight key points and ideas for future work

 - The oral presentations are organized into sessions/disciplines and then, within each session, into blocks of four or five talks.
 We strongly encourage you to attend all the talks in your session, or at minimum, all of the talks in your block.
 Your presence offers support to the other speakers and is greatly appreciated.

-- The SFP Office will provide a MAC laptop, a computer projector, and a laser pointer in your presentation room.
-Presenters will be contacted with specific information about the computers being provided.
+- The SFP Office will provide a laptop, a computer projector, and a laser pointer in your presentation room.

 - Students should look their professional best for oral presentations.

 - Following the oral presentations, there will be a reception and poster session.
 The specific details about the reception and poster session will be emailed to all presenters.
 We encourage everyone to attend.

 Students presenting at Caltech may elect to give a poster presentation.
 Spaces are limited, but most students who want to do a poster can be accommodated.